-- 1.6 The decision as to whether to seek external sponsorship for a specific campaign or campaign activities will be made by the Assistant Director, External Relations in consultation with the Mayoral Director for External and International Affairs.
-This will be determined based on campaign or project objectives. - 1.7 Since its introduction in 2017, the centralised marketing, planning, and budgeting process has enabled the Marketing and Digital Communications teams to work more strategically, avoid duplication across the GLA, communicate with greater impact, and deliver better integrated campaigns that promote and engage Londoners in the work of the Mayor of London and London Assembly.
+- 1.6 If approved, this MD delegates decisions on the allocation of funding between the various campaigns, and communications and engagement activities, to the Assistant Director, External Relations, in consultation with the Mayoral Director, Communications, without the need for further individual decision forms. - 1.7 This decision also approves the GLA's seeking, receipt and expenditure of additional sponsorship from suitable corporate partners for the activities of the GLA Marketing, Creative and Digital teams, in accordance with the Contracts and Funding Code and sponsorship policy, bringing both direct and indirect financial contributions and in-kind support to support their activities.
+This will be determined based on campaign or project objectives. - 1.8 Since its introduction in 2017, the centralised marketing, planning and budgeting process has enabled the Marketing Campaigns and Digital Communications teams to work more strategically, avoid duplication across the GLA, communicate with greater impact and deliver better-integrated campaigns that promote and engage Londoners in the work of the Mayor of London and the London Assembly.